Using the FiftyOne App¶

 Remote sessions¶

-If your data is stored on a remote machine, you can forward a session from the remote machine to your local machine and seemlessly browse your remote dataset from you web browser.
+If your data is stored on a remote machine, you can forward a session from the remote machine to your local machine and seamlessly browse your remote dataset from you web browser.

 Check out the environments page for more information on possible configurations of local/remote/cloud data and App access.